MarcoPolo/new-preferred-address/draft-munizaga-quic-new-preferred-address.md

 # Changes to Server's Preferred Address from RFC 9000 {#changes}

-If a client advertises support for this extension it should modify its Server's Preferred Address behavior as follows.
+If a client advertises support for this extension it should modify its migration behavior to a server's preferred address as follows.

 Clients MUST support migrating to a new server address mid connection.